BlackArcheruz/portscanner/README.md

 ## What it can do ?

-This tool can scan which ports are open and which ports are closed.
+This tool can scan which ports are opened and which ports are closed.
 This tool can scan Multiple IP Adresses at the same time.

 ## Documentation